ONLINE & BRIDGE STUDENT CHECKLIST

 - The Charles W. and Joan S. Coker Library–Information Technology Center (or, LITC for the in-crowd) offers a wide range of professional and academic services for students, faculty, and staff.
 We offer multiple computer and printing stations of the first floor; study rooms that can be checked out for up to three hours (first come, first serve); evening reference librarian services until 9pm every Monday and Thursday; book-a-librarian for one-on-one research help tailored to your needs; online chat assistance available from 8:30am-5pm Monday-Friday; special collections (including vinyl records, DVDs, CDs, and graphic novels); subscription-based scholarly databases that include free access to thousands of academic articles and eBooks; PASCAL Delivers (a free interlibrary delivery service that allows you to search and request books from participating colleges and universities in South Carolina); and much, much more!
 Find out about all of our available services and access our online catalog by clicking here.

-- Career Development: Career Development resources are located in the Student Success Center to assist students with resume writing, graduate school selection, major selection, interest inventories, and many other services.
-For more information, click here
+- Career Development: Career Development resources are located in the Career Center to assist students with resume writing, graduate school selection, major selection, interest inventories, and many other services.
+For more information, click here.

 - Coker Bookstore: The Coker Bookstore offers a variety of textbook purchasing options – new, used, rental and digital.
 The price comparison tool on our website allows you to compare our prices with the online marketplace and choose the purchase option that best meets your needs.
 Purchases may be made using cash, check, credit card, or, when available, Financial Aid.
 We also sell school supplies, Coker apparel, school spirit items, gifts, souvenirs, and drinks/snacks.
 The campus store is located on the bottom floor of the Student Union Building.
 For more information about the Coker Bookstore, click here.